Sleep Disorder Therapy

 Most people are tired, but living with a sleep disorder is something else entirely.
 It’s not just feeling sleepy.
 It can be a soul-crushing, life-draining exhaustion that affects every part of your day.
 You may have symptoms that most people don’t even realize are a part of your sleep disorder.

+There’s often a deep sense of grief, even helplessness—feelings that are hard to explain to anyone who hasn’t experienced a sleep disorder themselves.
 If that’s where you are and you’re looking for someone who really gets it, I do.
 I have Type 2 Narcolepsy and I understand.

 It’s more than just being tired.

+Maybe you carry guilt for needing more rest than others.
 Maybe you feel shame for not being able to “keep up.”

-You’ve probably been dismissed by doctors, misunderstood by loved ones, or told to “just take more vitamin D.” These moments add up and they can drain your energy, impact your mental health, and can cause you to doubt yourself.
+These moments add up and they can drain your energy, impact your mental health, and can cause you to doubt yourself.

 Sleep affects everything.